-IntroductionTerrain Navigator Pro can import a wide variety of GIS data as an Overlay to display over its vast library of maps and images.
-In order to properly place this information (commonly loaded from in the shapefile or DXF file formats) the Projection must be specified.
+IntroductionTerrain Navigator Pro can import a wide variety of GIS data as an Overlay or Custom Map (with the optional Sites Add-on) to display over its vast library of maps and images.
+In order to properly place this information (commonly loaded from in the shapefile or DXF file formats) the Projection (aka Coordinate System) must be specified.
 However, neither .DXF nor .SHP files (on their own) contain the coordinate system projection that is needed.

 Select the projection/coordinate system used by your GIS dataset, and Terrain Navigator Pro will properly place the GIS data on its maps.
 However, if the wrong coordinate system is specified, the data will not be placed properly.
 Check with the provider of the GIS data for more information about the necessary coordinate system.